Bobagi/Hero-Wars-Auto-Play-Bot/README.md

 Python bot game automation

 The dependencies are specified on requirements.txt.
+To install the depencies, go to the project folder and use:

+´´´sh
+pip install -r requirements.txt
+´´´

+That file does not update automatically, so if you chance something (add, update or remove dependencies), need to run that command to update the file:

+´´´sh
+pip freeze > requirements.txt
+´´´

-To use the bot, go to the project folder and create a virtual environment:
+To use the bot, create a virtual environment:

 ´´´sh
 python -m venv venv